leodabus/UUIDv7/README.md

 # UUIDv7

-Extensão Swift para gerar e decodificar UUIDv7.
+Swift extension to generate and decode UUIDv7.

 ## Uso